Tetsu Takano: 2003-2010: Nil's first album and lineup changes

-2010–present: The JuneJulyAugust, The Black Comet Club Band and Disco Volante
+2010–present: The JuneJulyAugust, The Black Comet Club Band, Disco Volante and Sillys

 In 2010 Tetsu formed the band The JuneJulyAugust, with Koji Kajiwara on drums, Hajime Sato on piano, and himself on vocals and guitar.
 They released their self-titled debut single on August 20, 2010, their first DVD on December 10, and their first album on January 12, 2011.

 On November 20, 2011, Sakura held a birthday concert at Shibuya O-West where Tetsu performed with Nil.
 However, Tetsu, Sakura, Ryo and Den performed a surprise set as Zigzo and announced that the band will officially restart activities at a concert on March 17, 2012 at Akasaka Blitz.

 On April 18, 2012, The JuneJulyAugust released their second album Edelweiss.

 In 2015, Tetsu formed another band with Masaru Kobayashi, Kazama Hiroyuki and Hajime Sato, plus the addition of second drummer Jin Terui (Pulling Teeth).
 The Black Comet Club Band released their self-titled first album on October 7, 2015.

 Tetsu, Kobayashi and Terui formed the band Disco Volante with Tōru Yoshida (Preppy Boys Slippy) in February 2022.
-Their first album, made with Mucc guitarist Miya, will be released in April.
+Their first album, made with Mucc guitarist Miya, was released that April.

+In February 2024, Tetsu announced the formation of Sillys, a trio of himself on guitar and vocals, Chirolyn (hide with Spread Beaver) on bass and vocals, and Seizi Kimura (Zeppet Store) on drums and vocals.
+They will hold their first tour throughout April.